Two students use a camera

 Media and Communication

-Kaitie Burger ’12, a media communication major and dance minor, is the executive director of the Pennsylvania Tourism Office.
+Kaitie Burger ’12, a media and communication major and dance minor, is the executive director of the Pennsylvania Tourism Office.

 Powerful Outcomes